gmc-code/PC-microbit-micropython/docs/radio/radio_firefly.rst

     #.
 Modify the code above so that the re-broadcast occurs with a 1 in 5 chance by changing the randint arguments.
     #.
 Modify the code above so that the re-broadcast occurs with a 1 in 2 chance by changing the randint arguments.
     #.
 Modify the code above so that the flash lasts twice as long by changing the value of the delay.
     #.
-Modify the code above so when the B button is pressed, a series of 5 flash messages are sent over 2 seconds.
+Modify the code above so when the B-button is pressed, a series of 5 flash messages are sent over 2 seconds.
     #.
 Replace the flash code with this code to flash an image  of a butterfly ``flash = [Image.BUTTERFLY*(i/9) for i in range(9, -1, -1)]``.
 Then vary the image used from a list of 4 images.

     .. dropdown::